Federal agents raid office of Trump's lawyer, seize documents

-NEW YORK CITY --Federal agents armed with search warrants have seized documents from President Donald Trump's personal attorney Michael Cohen, a defense lawyer said Monday.
+NEW YORK CITY --Federal agents on Monday raided the office of President Donald Trump's personal attorney Michael Cohen, seizing records on topics including a $130,000 payment made to a porn actress who says she had sex with Trump more than a decade ago.

+The move ignited the president's anger, with Trump calling it a "disgrace" that federal agents "broke into" the office of his personal attorney.
+He also called special counsel Robert Mueller's investigation "an attack on our country."

-The raid on Cohen's office was done by the U.S. Attorney's office in Manhattan and was based, in part, on a referral from special counsel Robert Mueller, according to Cohen's lawyer, Stephen Ryan.
+The raid on Cohen's office was done by the U.S. Attorney's office in Manhattan and was based at least partly on a referral from Mueller, according to Cohen's lawyer, Stephen Ryan.

 "The decision by the U.S. Attorney's Office in New York to conduct their investigation using search warrants is completely inappropriate and unnecessary," Ryan said in a statement.
 "It resulted in the unnecessary seizure of protected attorney client communications between a lawyer and his clients."

+Under Justice Department regulations, Mueller is required to consult with Deputy Attorney General Rod Rosenstein when his investigators uncover new evidence that may fall outside his original mandate.
+Rosenstein then will determine whether to allow Mueller to proceed or to assign the matter to another U.S. attorney or another part of the Justice Department.

+A spokesman for Mueller's office did not immediately return a call seeking comment.
+White House spokeswoman Sarah Huckabee Sanders and the U.S. attorney's office also had no comment.
+The New York Times first reported on Monday's raid.

-Ryan did not elaborate on the documents that were taken from Cohen's office.
+Ryan did not elaborate on the documents that were taken from Cohen's office but said he has cooperated with investigators, including meeting last summer with lawmakers looking into Russian interference in the 2016 presidential election.

-Cohen is Trump's longtime personal lawyer.
-He has been under heavy public scrutiny in recent months for his payment of $130,000 to porn star Stormy Daniels, who claims to have had an affair with Trump in the mid-2000s.
+Cohen has more recently attracted attention for his acknowledgment that he paid Daniels $130,000 out of his own pocket just days before the 2016 presidential election.
+Cohen has said neither the Trump Organization nor the Trump campaign was a party to the transaction with Daniels and he was not reimbursed for the payment.

+Several former officials at the Federal Election Commission have said the payment appears to be a violation of campaign finance laws, and multiple Washington-based groups have filed complaints with the FEC, urging it to investigate.

 ----------